- Class Time: Classes will be held primarily during the day.

 Some of your courses will involve learning nursing skills in a lab setting.
 This includes simulation experience for practicing nursing situations in a realistic patient care setting with mannequins that breathe, have a heartbeat, and can even speak!

-Some of your clinical courses will take place in a long term care, clinic, school, or home care setting.
+Some of your clinical courses will take place in a long term care, transitional care, clinic, school, or group home setting.

 Students must meet the following expectations for every clinical course:

 - Students must be able to lift and move 32 pounds (per current federal OSHA recommendations).
 Students may also have to push, pull, bend, stand and walk for extended periods in clinical.

 - Students must have a cleared criminal background study from the MN Department of Human Services (DHS) in order to be eligible for clinicals.
-Application will be made through the program the semester prior to clinicals.
 Contact the MN DHS at 651-431-2000, with questions regarding background studies.
 NOTE

 Students who have been admitted to the Practical Nursing program should refer to the Campus Store on either the Brooklyn Park or Eden Prairie campus for the list of required textbooks and optional reference texts for each course.
 Additionally, every student will need the following supplies: